micro-manager/mmdevicetests/README.md

   for that)
 - Testing hardware performance or specs (the goal here is to test correctness of Micro-Manager device adapters, not the devices themselves)

+This project is covered by the [Micro-Manager Code of Conduct](https://github.com/micro-manager/micro-manager/blob/master/CodeOfConduct.md).